The 23 Best Mech Games on Steam

 This game with customizable mechs is all about building your own giant robot and taking them to a combat arena.

-The robots are gorgeously looking, and you get to do pretty much whatever you want with the cosmetic parts.
+The mechs look really good, and you get to do pretty much whatever you want with the cosmetic parts.
 You get to shape things that look like famous mechas from different franchises or something completely original.

-Some parts also have different statuses, meaning that they will change how your mecha handles damage or behaves in combat.
+Some parts have different stats, meaning that they will change how your mecha handles damage or behaves in combat.

-Speaking of combat, Garrison: Archangel was designed as an Arena Fighter, which means that the battles might not be as technical as some of the best fighting games on Steam, but it was never meant to be a traditional fighter in the first place.
+Speaking of combat, Garrison: Archangel was designed as an Arena Fighter, so don’t expect it to be one of the best fighting games on Steam.
+That said, this game was never meant to be a traditional fighter in the first place.

-This game was designed to be easy to learn and look cool like an anime battle.
-If you like 1v1 fights, mechs, and customization, Garrison: Archangel might be the game for you.
+Garrison: Archangel is meant to be an easy to learn mecha game with anime-like fights.
+If you like 1v1 combat, mechs, and customization, this might be the game for you.